Skip to contents

 Value

-A ggplot object that displays the specified plot type, including tracks, footprints, or both, from track R objects.
+A ggplot object that displays the specified plot type, including trajectories, footprints, or both, from trackway R objects.
 The ggplot2 package is used for plotting.

 Details